greglgomez/dotfiles/README.md

 - [holman does dotfiles](https://github.com/holman/dotfiles)

 # what do
-change the references in the first column of `symlink.sh` to wherever this project folder is.
-Then, execute the script with: `./symlink.sh` and finally `source ~/.bashrc` to reload your shell.
+- Change the references in the first column of `symlink.sh` to wherever this project folder is. - Make the script executable with `chmod +x filename.sh`
+- Execute the script with: `./symlink.sh`
+- Finally `source ~/.bashrc` to reload your shell.

 # hack away
 Feel free to poke around and use what bits you like. :)